snnclsr/snnclsr.github.io/_posts/2021-3-14-graph-neural-networks.md

 > **Edge list**: [(A, B), (B, C), (B, D), (C, D), (D, E), (D, F), (E, F)]

 Graphs can be directed/undirected depending on the problem.
 For example, the relations on the Facebook social graph are undirected.
 If you add someone as a friend, you become a friend mutually.
 On the other side, if you follow someone on Twitter, the relation is directed.
-You don't follow each other mutually.
+It doesn't apply vice versa.

 Apart from being directed/undirected, graphs can also have different types of nodes which we call heterogeneous graphs.
 For example in the recommender systems, we can represent the users and the items (e.g. movies or products) as separate nodes.